WHAT: Our most popular ride, lasting about 90 minutes.

 Click here for all the details on our special trains

-Restrooms as well as snacks and beverages are available at the concession stand in the coaches during your trip.
 You will have your choice of coach or open-air seating, or feel free to roam between the two.
 A hat and sunscreen are advisable for the open-air car.
 Bring a jacket along for the evening trips.
-We are above a mile in elevation, so weather is sometimes unpredictable.
-It rains several times each week in the Summer and we have had snow on Memorial Day.
-All trains operate regardless of the weather, as they have been for over a century.
+We are over a mile high in elevation, so weather is generally mild, but sometimes unpredictable.

 It is a great way to see how a real short-line American railroad maintained

 itself in the mid-1900's.
 Sturdy shoes are suggested for the tour.

 There are two upgrade options available for your trip.
 Instead of riding in the regular coaches, consider:

 We are back in operation and following the Nevada State Guidelines for Museums.

 Read the full policy statement here.